Support and Therapy Services

-- Orthodontic Care: Orthodontists may be involved in the care of your child from several years of age until age 18 or 19, or until all surgeries are complete to monitor craniofacial growth and development; to perform presurgical procedures such as nasoalveolar molding (NAM), expanding the palate and preparing your child's bite to ensure stability after surgery and correcting jaw discrepancies and dental arches before cleft lip and palate surgery; and to monitor the success of a bone graft or other procedures.
+- Orthodontic Care: Orthodontists may be involved in the care of your child from several years of age until age 18 or 19, or until all surgeries are complete to monitor craniofacial growth and development; and to monitor the success of a bone graft or other procedures.

-- Prosthodontic Care: We also provide prosthetic appliances to support feeding or speech if your child has cleft palate, and to replace or restore oral and facial structures.
+- Prosthodontic Care: We provide prosthetic appliances to support feeding or speech if your child has cleft palate, and to replace or restore oral and facial structures.
+Our prosthodontists also perform presurgical procedures such as nasoalveolar molding (NAM), which expands the palate and prepares your child's bite to ensure stability after surgery and to correct jaw discrepancies and dental arches before cleft lip and palate surgery.

 Genetic Counseling and Testing